GetStream/stream-chat-android/README.md

 [stream-chat-android](https://github.com/GetStream/stream-chat-android) is the official Android SDK for [Stream Chat](https://getstream.io/chat), a service for building chat applications.

 You can sign up for a Stream account at [https://getstream.io/chat/get_started/](https://getstream.io/chat/get_started/).
+This library includes both a low level chat SDK and a set of reusable UI components.
+Most users start out with the UI components, and fall back to the lower level API when they want to customize things.

 ## Installation